PX4/PX4-Avoidance/README.md

 PX4 computer vision algorithms packaged as ROS nodes for depth sensor fusion and obstacle avoidance.
 This repository contains two different implementations:

   * *local_planner* is a local VFH+* based planner that plans (including some history) in a vector field histogram
-  * *global_planner* is a global, graph based planner that plans in a traditional octomap occupancy grid
+  * *avoidance_global_planner* is a global, graph based planner that plans in a traditional octomap occupancy grid

 The two algorithms are standalone and they are not meant to be used together.

 The *local_planner* requires less computational power but it doesn't compute optimal paths towards the goal since it doesn't store information about the already explored environment.
 An in-depth discussion on how it works can be found in [this thesis](https://drive.google.com/open?id=1yjDtxRrIntr5Mdaj9CCB4IFJn0Iy2-bR).
-On the other hand, the *global_planner* is computationally more expensive since it builds a map of the environment.
+On the other hand, the *avoidance_global_planner* is computationally more expensive since it builds a map of the environment.
 For the map to be good enough for navigation, accurate global position and heading are required.
 An in-depth discussion on how it works can be found in [this thesis](https://drive.google.com/open?id=1hhMLoXQuEM4ppdvDik8r6JY3RwGi5nzw).

 > **Note** The development team is right now focused on the *local_planner*.